segrowth/segrowth.github.io/_posts/2024-07-28-object-oriented-programming.md

 ```

 It inherits the `drive()` method from its superclass and adds its own attributes and methods, such as the <i>private</i> `numberOfDoors` and the <i>public</i> method `honk()`.
 The honk method, when called, outputs a specific message,
-demonstrating how subclasses can extend the functionality of their base classes.
+demonstrating how subclasses can have different functionalities from their base classes.

 When a `Car` object is <b>instantiated</b>, it inherits both the behavior of the superclass (`drive()`) and integrates
 its unique behavior (`honk()`).
 This ability to incorporate and extend superclass behavior is fundamental to